5ide6urnslab/MultiThread-for-Java/README.md

 <br>

 (1) Period Thread  : This example is a Fixed Cycle Thread.  <br>
-(2) Period Threads : This example is Fixed Cycle Threads.
+(2) Period Threads : This example is Fixed Cycle Threads.   <br>
+(3) restartThread  : This example is stop Thread and restarted it.

 ## License
 ##### About this manual and image files.